 The program offers qualified drivers the opportunity to receive a reduction on certain traffic offenses by completing the National Safety Council's Defensive Driving Course.
 Completion of the course may result in a reduced plea (e.g. improper equipment) which will allow drivers to avoid insurance and driver's license points for the violation.
 Costs of court and fines will still be assessed.
 Course completion is documented and maintained through a statewide database.
 Drivers are only eligible to participate in the program one time in a three-year period.

 Younger drivers, between the ages of 16 and 24, may take the Defensive Driving Course- Alive at 25, a highly interactive four-hour program that teaches young drivers how to take control of situations by taking responsibility for their own driving behavior.
-Drivers over the age of 24 will be offered the option to take a four-hour Defensive Driving Course or an eight-hour Defensive Driving Course- Attitudinal Dynamics of Driving Training.
-This program is designed to change careless driving behavior and improve bad driving attitudes, helping drivers make direct connections between their behaviors behind the wheel.
+Drivers over the age of 24 will be offered the option to take the four-hour Defensive Driving Course or an eight-hour Defensive Driving Course- Attitudinal Dynamics of Driving Training.
+This program is designed to change careless driving behavior and improve bad driving attitudes.

 This new program does not apply to all traffic violations, and the list of applicable violations varies for each prosecutorial district.
-However, drivers with a citation in a NC district that accepts the Safe Driver Program may complete the course in the district the infraction occurred, or at a location closer to home.
-With 36 NC community colleges offering the two Defensive Driving Classes, most state residents will have the option to take the course they need without unnecessary travel.
+However, drivers with a citation in a North Carolina district that accepts the Safe Driver Program may complete the course in the district the infraction occurred, or at a location closer to home.
+With 36 N.C. community colleges offering the two Defensive Driving Classes, most state residents will have the option to take the course they need without unnecessary travel.

-Drivers must be registered 3 business days prior to the class date.
+- Drivers must be registered by 3 business days prior to the class date

 - Registration is cut off 3 business days prior to the class date.
 No late registrations are accepted.

 - No late arrivals will be admitted to class

 - Refunds will NOT be granted for failure to attend class